thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

-STEPS TO RUN ON DISTRIBUTED APPLICATION:
+STEPS TO RUN THE DISTRIBUTED APPLICATION:
 ========================================

 **1.** From the installation location of OpenspliceDDS, we need to change the few confiuration in the ospl config file located in,